guardianproject/info/content/team.md

     parent: about
 ---

-Over the last four years, we&#8217;ve been slowly building up our team of core contributors to the project.
-Below you&#8217;ll find &#8220;privatized&#8221; photos of our core team, their IRC handles, and a bit about who they are and what they do for the project.
+Over the last four years, we've been slowly building up our team of core contributors to the project.
+Below you'll find "privatized" photos of our core team, their IRC handles, and a bit about who they are and what they do for the project.

-We&#8217;d also like to recognize the many contributions of patches, bug reports, feedback and ideas we have received from members of our larger community.
+We'd also like to recognize the many contributions of patches, bug reports, feedback and ideas we have received from members of our larger community.

 {{% team-list %}}